material-components/material-components-ios/contributing/releasing.md

 You will now have a local `release-candidate` branch, a new section in CHANGELOG.md titled "release-candidate", and the `release-candidate` branch will have been pushed to GitHub.

-The `scripts/release/cut` script will output the body of an email you should now send to the [discussion list](https://groups.google.com/forum/#!forum/material-components-ios-discuss) so clients can test the release.
+The `scripts/release cut` script will output the body of an email you should now send to the [discussion list](https://groups.google.com/forum/#!forum/material-components-ios-discuss) so clients can test the release.